Commutator relations and structure constants for rank 2 Kac--Moody algebras: Introduction

 In this paper, we completely determine the structure constants between real root vectors in rank 2 Kac--Moody algebras $\mathfrak{g}$.
 Our description is computationally efficient, even in the rank 2 hyperbolic cases where the coefficients of roots grow exponentially with increasing height.

-In order to determine the Lie algebra commutators, it is necessary to characterize the set of positive $\Z$--linear combinations $S(a,b)=(\mathbb{Z}_{>0}\alpha+\mathbb{Z}_{>0}\beta)\cap\Delta^{\re}(H(a,b))$ for real roots $\alpha,\beta$ whose sum is a real root.
+In order to determine the Lie algebra commutators, it is necessary to characterize the set of real roots that are positive $\Z$--linear combinations $(\mathbb{Z}_{>0}\alpha+\mathbb{Z}_{>0}\beta)\cap\Delta^{\re}(H(a,b))$, for real roots $\alpha,\beta$.
 We obtain an explicit description of this set for all rank 2 Kac--Moody root systems.
 A similar question was answered by Billig and Pianzola ([BP]) in less explicit form for arbitrary Kac--Moody root systems.

 Our main aim is to determine all structure constants involving only real roots.
 As in the finite dimensional case, we find systems of root vectors $\{x_{\a}\mid\a\in\Delta^\re\}$ with